 The providers we use are committed to building consumer awareness and establishing responsible business and data management practices and standards.

 When it comes to online advertising and marketing companies, we strive to only work with companies that are members of the Network Advertising Initiative (NAI) and/or the Interactive Advertising Bureau (IAB).
 Members of NAI and IAB adhere to industry standards and codes of conduct.
 NAI and IAB members allow you to opt out of the behavioural advertising.

 Visit www.networkadvertising.org and www.youronlinechoices.com to identify the NAI members that may have placed an advertising cookie file on your computer.
 To opt out of an NAI or IAB member’s behavioural advertising programme, simply check the box that corresponds to the company from which you wish to opt out.

 In order to control the collection of data for analytical purposes by Google Analytics, you may want to visit the following link: https://tools.google.com/dlpage/gaoptout

 Use of re-targeting functions on the website

-Only Bytes has access to Bytes cookies.
+Only our staff have access to Phoenix cookies.
 Cookies placed by third parties can be accessed by these third parties.

 How can you manage your cookie preferences?